How a polar satellite sees the world

 More weather data builds smarter forecasts.

 The launch of the Joint Polar Satellite System-1 means access to some of the most-accurate, highest-fidelity, near-real-time weather data in the world.
 JPSS-1 is joining the satellite Suomi-NPP, its predecessor, in a sun-synchronous, polar orbit that will cross the Earth’s surface twice a day.
+Plans are already under way for the next polar satellite — JPSS-2.

 “Americans have intently followed the media coverage this hurricane season, watching severe storms unfold one after another,” said Mark Sargent, Raytheon’s Joint Polar Satellite System Common Ground System program director.
 “Our forecasting ability has dramatically improved over the last decade and polar satellites deserve most of the credit.
 And it’s about to get better.”